 3) At least two times per year, the Adjunct Veterinarian or his/her associate and the IACUC Chair or his/her designee will perform unannounced inspections of all facilities.
 The purpose of these inspections is to confirm that appropriate veterinary care is being provided to all animals; that proper sanitation, feeding, housing, etc. are being provided; and that approved protocols are being followed.
 The inspections are intended to be supportive of investigators, not punitive, by providing an independent evaluation of animal conditions leading to corrective action when appropriate.

 The IACUC will hold semiannual meetings in the spring and fall in accordance with the Assurance Statement of the university and the Animal Welfare Act and associated regulations.

 Reports of Animal Abuse

 Upon notification of a concern, the IACUC Chair along with the Adjunct Veterinarian, will initiate an investigation of the situation.
 They will report the allegation and their initial findings to the members of the Committee at a specially called meeting.
 The investigator involved will be invited to attend the meeting to present his/her view of the issue.
 The committee will then enter into a closed session to resolve the validity of any allegation and to determine the appropriate action.
 Such action may include a resolution that the allegation is unfounded, a change in protocol to eliminate the cause of concern, or in extreme cases, termination of a protocol.
 Results of the deliberation will be provided to the investigator and to the person making the initial allegation.
-In accordance with the Animal Welfare Act and the Assurance Statement of the College, all such proceedings will be reported in full to the responsible federal agencies.
+In accordance with the Animal Welfare Act and the Assurance Statement of the university, all such proceedings will be reported in full to the responsible federal agencies.